Amankumar006/online-learning-plateform/src/documentation.md

 -   **Google AI Integration (via Genkit):** The primary external integration is with Google AI services (likely using models like Gemini) through the Genkit framework.
 This enables features like AI chat, content generation, and grading.
 -   **Firebase SDKs:** While used for interaction, the Firebase SDKs themselves represent an integration with the Firebase platform's various services.
 -   **Email (via Trigger Email Extension):** The application is configured to queue emails in a Firestore collection named `emailQueue`.
 To enable sending, the "Trigger Email" Firebase extension must be installed and configured.
 See the detailed [Email Setup Guide](../email-setup.md) for instructions.
--   **Other Potential Integrations:** Depending on the project's features, there might be integrations with other services not immediately apparent from the file structure, such as email services, payment gateways, or analytics platforms.
+-   **Other Potential Integrations:** Depending on the project's features, there might be integrations with other services not immediately apparent from the file structure, such as payment gateways or analytics platforms.

 ## 11. Authentication